 – If you have been charged with the same or other crimes.
 Multiple charges may mean that the judge will deny bail, especially if they feel that letting you out of jail will result in another crime being committed.

 – Determining whether you are a flight risk.
 If you have the means (financial or otherwise) to flee the state or the country and seem likely to run from the charges, you will not be granted bail.

-The amount of bail that you will need to pay to be released from jail until you court date is not the amount that you will need to pay.
-The bond amount is normally 10%-15% of the bail amount.
+The amount of bail that you will need to pay to be released from jail until your court date is not the amount that you will need to pay.
+The bond amount is normally 10%-15% of the bail amount depending on the co-signer’s ability to meet standard bail bond qualifications.
 So if your bail amount is set at $10 000, you will need to pay $1,000-$1,500.
 In the Atlanta area, 15% is the going rate.
 However, if you flee the state and do not show up for your trial, the full amount will become due.